kubernetes-sigs/cloud-provider-huaweicloud/docs/huawei-cloud-controller-manager-configuration.md

   * `timeout` Required.
 Specifies the health check timeout duration in the unit of second.
     The value ranges from `1` to `50`.
 Defaults to `3`.

+* `enable-cross-vpc` Optional.
+Specifies whether to enable cross-VPC backend.
+  The value can be `true` (enable cross-VPC backend) or `false` (disable cross-VPC backend).
+  The value can only be updated to `true`.
+  Only dedicated load balancer service will use this annotation.

+* `l4-flavor-id` Optional.
+Specifies the ID of a flavor at Layer 4.
+  Only dedicated load balancer service will use this annotation.

+* `l7-flavor-id` Optional.
+Specifies the ID of a flavor at Layer 7.
+  Only dedicated load balancer service will use this annotation.